-When the Vice President of an Institution or the terminated officer requests a Board be appointed, the Director of Police shall select three (3) officers, plus one (1) alternate, to serve as an Appeal Review Board.
-One member of the Board must be of the same rank as the officer.
-Officers from the officer's Institution will not be selected to serve.
-The highest ranking officer appointed to the Board shall serve as the Chairperson of the Board.
+When the Vice President of an Institution or the terminated license holder requests a Board be appointed, the Executive Director of Police shall select three (3) license holders, plus one (1) alternate, to serve as an Appeal Review Board.
+One member of the Board must be of the same rank as the license holder.
+All other members of the board must be of a higher rank than the terminated license holder.
+License holders from the officer's Institution will not be selected to serve.
+The Executive Director shall appoint the Chairperson of the Board.

-The alternate Board member's role is to act in absence of another Board member.
-The alternate member should be present during the hearing and post hearing deliberations but their activities are limited to observation only unless another member's absence occurs.
+The alternate Board member's role is to act in the absence of another Board member.
+The alternate member should be present during the hearing and post hearing deliberations, but their activities are limited to observation only unless another member's absence occurs.